 The call goes out 5 times a day, the last after dark; it is a regular reminder that Zamfara State, like the other the northern states of Nigeria, is overwhelmingly Muslim.

 After breakfast, we were taken to the Cathedral Church of Christ the King.
 The Cathedral compound consists of the Cathedral itself, a community center and several other buildings including a primary school and two smaller churches, one Igbo speaking, the other Yoruba.

 During the Cathedral Church service, we each brought greetings and explained the purpose of our mission..

-Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese and their Education committee our decision to partner with them to build Grace International School.
+Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese and their Education committee...our decision to partner with them to build Graceland International School was a focus of discussion.
 We were very encouraged by the evident enthusiasm for the project and the thoughtful comments and insights that were shared by the community leaders.

 Why this project is important?

-Like parents everywhere,these folk wish to provide a quality education for their children, in an environment free of ethnic, gender, and religious discrimination.
-Our Nigerian partners recognise that girls need to have the same opportunities for a quality education as boys.
+Like parents everywhere, these folks wish to provide a quality education for their children, in an environment free of ethnic, gender, and religious discrimination.
+Our Nigerian partners recognize that girls need to have the same opportunities for a quality education as boys.
 Our partners also recognize that having an educational milieu that is free of discrimination ethnically and religiously will help to promote peace in the society at large.

 Graceland International School will therefore accept students from every background.
 The school will aim to offer a high academic standard, an environment that fosters understanding between different ethnic and religious communities.